chambln/pandoc-rss/README.md

 your markup files conform to the standard date format then you can easily patch the script and drop this dependency.

+There is no official affiliation between pandoc-rss and Pandoc.

 ## Usage

 Partial feed of item fragments: